I lived in Winnipeg for one year, during which time I did so volunteering with the Boys and Girls Clubs there.

 Hamilton I answered.

 Why are you in Winnipeg?

-I did not want this child to see me as a complete outsider, as I would've seen someone of my profile as myself at age 8 or 9.
+I did not want this child to see me as a complete outsider, as I would've seen someone from the university when I was myself age 8 or 9.

 The child pushes the conversation back.

 The University of Manitoba, I say hesitantly.

 "My cousin goes there, but I'm going to Winnipeg because they have a better volleyball team!"

 I remember the shock I experienced, this child saw himself going to university.
 It didn't relate to any of my experiences.

 The next day, I skipped class, and visited the Executive Director of WBGC Mike Owen.